 To have eligible needs, your needs must be caused by or related to a physical or mental impairment or illness.
-Whilst this is not the sort of language we would use, a learning disability is considered a mental impairment.
+Whilst this is not the sort of language we would use, a learning disability A learning disability is to do with the way someone's brain works.
+It makes it harder for someone to learn, understand or do things. is considered a mental impairment.

 As a result of your needs, you must be unable to do two or more of the following things:

-- Make use of necessary facilities in your local community, including public transport and recreational facilities.
+- make use of necessary facilities in your local community A community is the people and places in an area. , including public transport and recreational facilities

 The definition of the word “unable” in above is important.
 The Care Act states that “unable” to do something actually means that without help, you would be in “significant pain, distress or anxiety”, or it would take you significantly longer.

 If your needs are “eligible” for support under the criteria above, the local authority must meet those needs.